lanl-ansi/flexes-build/README.md

 made specifically for hosting containers.

-Due to the constraints imposed by CoreOS Container Linux, bursa only needs `bash`, `docker`, and Internet access.
+Due to the constraints imposed by CoreOS Container Linux, bursa only needs a few commants installed, provided it has Internet access.

-Therefore,
+Required programs:

+* `/bin/sh`
+* `docker`
+* `openssl`

-bursa should run fine in Ubuntu, Debian, Red Hat, Arch, Slackware, or anything else that has `bash` and `docker`.
+Bursa should run fine in Ubuntu, Debian, Red Hat, Arch, Slackware, or anything else that has these installed.

 Setup Script